portworx/px-docs/release-notes/portworx-enterprise.md

 * TOC
 {:toc}

+## 1.2.12.1
+This is a minor update to support Openshift with SELinux enabled as well as verify with SPECTRE/Meltdown kernel patches

+* Verified with the latest kernel patches for SPECTRE/Meltdown issue for all major Linux distros

 ## 1.2.12.0
 This is a minor update to enhance meta data performance on a shared namespace volume.